AlicePH/Skoltech-software-project/README.md

 ### 2. Using CMake.

-Another way to use the library is to run the provided CMakeLists.txt, this file generates a Makefile that is used to install all the dependencies of the sorting library.

 Run the lines below in the folder where the CMakeLists.txt is located to generate the Makefile and to install the dependencies specified in it.
 ```
 cmake .